 As the program is physically set in Lithuania, through its teaching staff as well as students it ingeniously combines the Western European expertise and Eastern European experiences.

 Simply speaking about my knowledge base, it has really expanded, that’s undeniable.
 I could also say that I’ve been the most active as a student in university life and involving myself in extra curricular activities than I ever was in the US.
 So that has been really great for me.
 I was able to work and do a lot.
 Of course, it depends a lot on the person.

 Upon the completion of the International Politics and Development Studies program, graduates shall be able to:

-- Explain the historical and international contexts of developing countries and regions and predict their development prospects;
+- Explain the historical and international contexts of developing countries and regions and predict their development prospects.

-- Critically assess mutual relations between political actors, economic and business structures and the media in the political systems of developing countries;
+- Critically assess mutual relations between political actors, economic and business structures and the media in the political systems of developing countries.

-- Compare socio-political processes in developing countries and regions;
+- Compare socio-political processes in developing countries and regions.

-- Analyze legal and programmatic aspects of the EU and other international system participants in providing assistance to countries and regions in the developing world;
+- Analyze legal and programmatic aspects of the EU and other international system participants in providing assistance to countries and regions in the developing world.

-- Consider the practical tasks and problems of developing countries and regional policies, suggesting ways they may be resolved in local and international contexts;
+- Consider the practical tasks and problems of developing countries and regional policies, suggesting ways they may be resolved in local and international contexts.

-- Initiate, prepare and execute various political, social, economic and information projects;
+- Initiate, prepare and execute various political, social, economic and information projects.

-- Apply methodological tools and theoretical approaches in policy analysis and in practice
+- Apply methodological tools and theoretical approaches in policy analysis and in practice.

 Graduates of the International Politics and Development Studies program will be able to work as either analysts, political advisors, or project managers in:

-- EU, UN and other international organizations and institutions;
+- EU, UN and other international organizations and institutions.

-- national public sector institutions;
+- National public sector institutions.

-- national and international non-governmental organizations;
+- National and international non-governmental organizations.

-- media and other public information agencies,
+- Media and other public information agencies.

-- research centers, think tanks, public opinion and political research institutions.
+- Research centers, think tanks, public opinion and political research institutions.

-Alternatively, they may further pursue their studies in more specialized Master’s programs in political science and other social sciences or humanities.
+- Alternatively, they may further pursue their studies in more specialized Master’s programs in political science and other social sciences or humanities.

 - A high school diploma or equivalent degree

-- Proof of English Language: applicant has to present document proving B2 level (TOEFL 87-109 iBT/534-633 PBT, IELTS 5-6,5, Cambridge English First (FCE), BEC Vantage, Michigan ECCE, PTE General Level 3, TOEIC Listening & Reading 785, TOEIC Speaking & Writing 310) if the applicant is not native speaker and/or had not received education in English.
+- Proof of English Language: applicant has to present document proving B2 level (TOEFL 87-109 iBT/534-633 PBT, IELTS 5-6,5, Cambridge English First (FCE) 161-180, BEC Vantage 161-180, Michigan ECCE (min.
+650), PTE General Level 3, TOEIC Listening & Reading 785, TOEIC Speaking & Writing 310, Duolingo 100-125, EnglishScore 400-499) if the applicant is not native speaker and/or had not received education in English.